anacolell/ThankfulPrivacyPolicy/PrivacyPolicy.md

 ## Information Collection and Use

-The Application does not require users to create an account, and therefore, does not collect, store, or have access to any personally identifiable information except as detailed below:
+The Application does not require users to create an account, and therefore, does not collect, store, or have access to any personally identifiable information.

 We do not store or share any of your journal entries or app data in any format remotely.
 Your data is stored locally on your device.
 This means that if you uninstall the Application, all stored data will be deleted and cannot be recovered.